 in the AWS Organizations User Guide.

-- When you create an account in an organization using the AWS Organizations console, API, or CLI commands, the information required for the account to operate as a standalone account, such as a payment method and signing the end user license agreement (EULA) is not automatically collected.
+- When you create an account in an organization, the information required for the account to operate as a standalone account is not automatically collected.
+For example, information about the payment method and signing the end user license agreement (EULA) is not collected.
 If you must remove an account from your organization later, you can do so only after you provide the missing information.
 Follow the steps at To leave an organization as a member account in the AWS Organizations User Guide.

 - If you get an exception that indicates that you exceeded your account limits for the organization, contact AWS Support.